package-url/purl-spec/README.rst

   - the `namespace` is the vendor such as fedora or opensuse It is not case sensitive and must be lowercased.
   - the `name` is the RPM name and is case sensitive.
-  - the `version` is the combined epoch (if not 0), version and release of an RPM.
+  - the `version` is the combined version and release of an RPM
+  - `epoch` (an optional field) is a qualifier as it's not required for unique identification, but when the epoch exists it's strongly encouraged to use it
   - `arch` is the `qualifiers` `key` for a package architecture
   - Example without epoch::

         pkg:rpm/fedora/curl@7.50.3-1.fc25?arch=i386&distro=fedora-25
   - Example with epoch::

         pkg:rpm/centerim@4.22.10-1.el6?arch=i686&epoch=1&distro=fedora-25